 Takeaways

-Portugal is a preferred relocation destination for people from different social backgrounds and can be a good fit for any type of lifestyle.
+Whether you’re a student, retiree, or working professional, the cost of living in Portugal makes it a top relocation destination for people from all walks of life.
 Accommodation is more affordable than in other western European countries, and public transport makes it easy and cheap to travel around.
 You can be at the beach in under two hours from every point in Portugal and get a coffee and a pastry for under €2.

 The Mediterranean weather is always amiable and will “make sure” your heating bills are low or even non-existent.
 Portugal is also a good starting point for travelling anywhere in Europe and even Africa.